krissi1111/newsapp-redux/README.md

 The project is set up to run using Docker and can be run using the docker-compose.yml file seen below.

+To run the project save the docker-compose.yml file on your computer and then call

+### `docker-compose -f (your path here)\docker-compose.yml up`

+assuming you have docker installed.

 docker-compose.yml
 ```